Scientists discover creature 'beyond imagination' in 99 million-year-old amber

 We know dinosaurs were around 99 million years ago, but now new research has identified a kind of parasitic wasp that was flying around back then (and which has a strange way of catching its prey).

-The species now called Sirenobethylus charybdis had a bizarre mechanism was a Venus flytrap-like tail which caught the prey, and then the wasps impregnated them with their eggs, researchers noted in the journal BMC Biology.
+The species now called Sirenobethylus charybdis had a bizarre mechanism that worked like a Venus flytrap which caught the prey, and then the wasps impregnated them with their eggs, researchers noted in the journal BMC Biology.

 How was this new species discovered?